 In short, this free-to-play giant of the MOBA genre has set the competitive scene of esports ablaze.
-And 2022 will be when the competition heats things further!

 Call of Duty: Modern Warfare

-Modern Warfare is a cult classic, generating a following and pop culture references primarily attributed to it.
+Modern Warfare is a cult classic, generating a following, and pop culture references primarily attributed to it.
 In addition, the game's active community has contributed to the Call of Duty franchise's domination of the game world and esports.
 As a result, Activision released the 2006 cult classic for esports nearly a decade later.

 In 2019, Activision answered the clamor of the esports world and released the latest iteration of Modern Warfare.
-Boasting the gameplay, characters, and graphics fans have grown to love, Modern Warfare allows players to duke it all out on an even playing field.
+Boasting the gameplay, characters, and graphics fans have grown to love; Modern Warfare allows players to duke it all out on an even playing field.

 Modern Warfare is a hub for some of the world's top esports players, but it's only one part of the Call of Duty series.
 Other installments of the COD franchise are on Activision's Call of Duty League.
 One of these is Call of Duty: Modern Warfare 2.
 It was released in October 2022 and is available on Windows, Xbox One and Series S/X, as well as Playstation 4 and 5.

 No esports center would be complete in its offerings without this video game and these other installments of the COD franchise.